Glossary of Terms

 2.e Types of communications

 By submitting your email address you are consenting to receive the particular piece of information you requested, as well as allowing us to send you appropriate and useful communications.
-This includes, but is not limited to; invitations to our industry leading events and webinars, our latest assets (whitepapers, guides, reports, infographics, videos and case studies) and promotional offers on software and services.
+This includes, but is not limited to; invitations to our industry leading events and webinars, our latest assets (whitepapers, guides, reports, infographics, videos and case studies) and promotional offers on software and services from our third party partners and suppliers.
 We would also like to keep you abreast of the charity events and initiatives we partake in.

 At any time, you can update your preferences by clicking the link in any emails you receive from us.
 The link will always be in the footer of the email.
 You can also stop receiving emails from us using that same link.
 If you don’t have an email from us to hand and want to update your preferences, fill in the form below.
 We will send you an email for you to change your preferences as you wish.